 That is why talking with a wrongful death attorney in Atlanta about this and other legal questions is so important.

 Many times defendants will use this defense in a desperate attempt to be relieved of responsibility for an accident they caused.

-When we talk about assumption of the risk, we are not talking about the general risks that come with living a daily life in a world full of friction, gravity, and human interactions.
+When we talk about the assumption of the risk, we are not talking about the general risks that come with living daily life in a world full of friction, gravity, and human interactions.